xun-project/ultranotei-desktop/README.md

 ```
 cd Release
-windeployqt UltraNoteWallet.exe
+windeployqt UltraNoteInfinity.exe
 cd ..
 cpack -C Release

 ```

 This will generate the UltraNoteWallet installation package inside the build directory.
-[Example: ```UltraNoteWallet-2.0-beta-win64.exe```]
+[Example: ```UltraNoteInfinity-1.0.2-beta-win64.exe```]

 NOTE: the Windows packages are not signed by certificate.

 Alternatively you can use the Visual Studio GUI for building.
-To do so, run just the first cmake command from the command list above ["%CMAKE_PATH%"\cmake.exe] with option ```-G "Visual Studio 15 2017 Win64"``` instead of ```-G "NMake Makefiles```", then open the generated file `build/release/UltraNoteWallet.sln` in Visual Studio.
+To do so, run just the first cmake command from the command list above ["%CMAKE_PATH%"\cmake.exe] with option ```-G "Visual Studio 15 2017 Win64"``` instead of ```-G "NMake Makefiles```", then open the generated file `build/release/UltraNoteInfinity.sln` in Visual Studio.
 Select build type 'Release' and build the target 'UltraNoteWallet' or for a distribution package build target 'PACKAGE'.

 When compiling from Visual Studio you need to add /bigobj switch flag in UltraNoteWallet project, C/C++->Command Line